 Since it first opened in 1989, Third Street Promenade established itself as one of the most successful, iconic and imitated public spaces in the world.
 But in the past three decades, the retail, entertainment, dining landscape brought on by online-retailers, streaming video, “fast-casual” restaurants and delivery apps has changed dramatically, challenging the traditional tenant mix that sustained the Promenade’s success, while the competition for great urban places has also increased across the region.
-While its location and reputation are unique assets, the Promenade’s continued success depends on evolving to accommodate changing times.
+Although its location and reputation are unique assets, the Promenade’s continued success depends on evolving to accommodate changing times.